 It was great to get Ask Cory’s head in front at Killarney on Monday.
 It was a first winner for the owners, so obviously a really special day for them.
 He travelled and jumped much better than the last day at Downpatrick to land his first win after knocking on the door a few times.

-On Saturday I head to Fairyhouse for 4 rides.
+On Saturday I head to Fairyhouse horse racing for 4 rides.
 It’s a lovely galloping track with 12 fences on a circuit.
 It hosts some of the best meetings over jumps with the Irish Grand National being an obvious one plus the Hatton’s Grace Hurdle, which I won on Honeysuckle last year.
 Fingers crossed I can add to my tally and pick up a winner or two from my rides.

 My day starts with Somptueux for Henry who put in a fantastic jumping performance when winning impressively at Navan.
 He has been well at home since that win and should be there at the business end of the race.

 My second ride of the day is aboard Gua Du Large in the two mile maiden hurdle.
 He is a 4 year old by Kapgarde and seems a lovely horse at home.
 I am really looking forward to seeing what he can do on the track.

 Next up, I partner Riobeard.
 He has been busy on the flat this summer having had eight runs.
 The highlight of which was at Leopardstown when he won over 1m2f.
 He is fit and well from that flat campaign, and hopefully, he can make his mark returning to hurdles.

 My final ride Saturday is Withallduerespect in the handicap hurdle over two miles two, she is light raced compared to many in the field, she is well capable if she puts her best foot forward and the conditions should suit her.